mewithoutnara/PointSurfaceTwist/README.md

 )
 ```

-This equation is equivalent with the known equation to describe a torus knot (Reference to ?**Mathworld?**) and can be played in SuperCollider by using `SinOsc`:
+This equation is equivalent with the known equation to describe a torus knot and can be played in SuperCollider by using `SinOsc`:

 ```sc
 (